-Outside Line Colour: Yello
+Outside Line Colour: Yellow

-Outside Line Thickness: 100r
+Outside Line Thickness: 100mm

-Line Colour: Gree
+Line Colour: Green

-Line Thickness: 100r
+Line Thickness: 100mm

-Hatching Spacings: 1000

-hate

-Driver Safe Zone Wording Colour: Yellow 100mm Green 100mm 1000mm between hatchings
+Driver Safe Zone

-Yellow
+Wording Colour: Yellow

 A designated area for drivers of truck and other vehicles to stand while their vehicle is being loaded.
 The driver will be segregated from vehicle and machinery operations with a barrier.